 Virtual runs are another popular trend in online fundraising.
 Contact those who have attended your event before and ask them to find sponsors for their runs.
 Have your attendees track how many miles they run, and their sponsors can donate per mile.
 Runners can share their success online.

 A pub crawl can be a fun and successful fundraising event.
-During the Covid pandemic, these events are nonexistent, and people are begging for a happy hour to spend with their friends.
-Nonprofits are getting creative in planning virtual happy hours and paint and sip nights to answer this cry.
+During the height of the pandemic, however, these events were nonexistent, and people were begging for a happy hour to spend with their friends.
+Nonprofits have gotten creative in planning virtual happy hours and paint and sip nights to answer this cry!

-Alcohol is easy to obtain during a pandemic, so why not ask your supporters to grab their own bottle of wine or beer and join you for a night of artistic expression, a webinar, or just an evening of fun?
+Simply ask your supporters to grab their own bottle of wine or beer and join you for a night of artistic expression, a webinar, or just an evening of fun!

 Pro tip: To collect donations during your fundraiser virtual event or gathering, try text giving.
 Donorbox text to give makes mobile giving seamless for both, one-time as well as recurring donors.
 After your virtual event, circulate SMS to remind attendees to donate.